 The shareholder's equity consists of share capital, reserves and revaluation surplus, pursuant to a change as per Companies Act, 2017.
-The increasing equity which was increasing over the past five years on the back of earnings and revaluation surplus suffered a small decline in the current year due to highly abnormal conditions arising from high interest rates, Covid pandemic and changes in demand and supply patterns.
+Equity which had been increasing over the past five years due to earnings and revaluation surplus reduced in the current year due to loss resulting from highly abnormal conditions arising from high interest rates, Covid pandemic and changes in demand and supply patterns.